 Dental exam

-The dental exam will help your veterinarian start to assess the degree of your senior dog’s dental issues.
+The oral examination will help your veterinarian start to assess the degree of your senior dog’s dental issues.
 It usually gives enough information for the vet to decide if the dog would benefit from a dental procedure.
 However, an awake dog isn’t going to let the vet fully examine the mouth or take X-rays.
 This means the vet may not know the full extent of the tooth damage or which teeth (if any) need extracted until the dog is under general anesthesia.

 Understandably, this need for anesthesia often raises the question “Is my dog too old for anesthesia?”
-To explain my line of thinking, allow me to quote one of my favorite sayings—“Age is not a disease.”
+To explain my line of thinking, allow me to quote one of my favorite sayings: “Age is not a disease.”

 In other words, just because your dog is a senior, he or she shouldn’t automatically be considered “ill” or “disabled.”
 Senior dogs can still be very healthy and do well under anesthesia.
 Therefore, your dog’s age alone isn’t a reason to avoid anesthesia.
 Instead, you should speak with your vet about whether anesthesia is safe for your dog.